Projects Around Town

-Lee County is planning improvements to streets, stoplights, traffic flows, and landscaping in the areas at the base of the Matanzas Bay Bridge (north end/downtown area.)
-Lee County officials briefed Town Council on a couple occasions in 2020, with preliminary designs expected in the first quarter of 2021.
+Lee County Government is planning improvements to streets, stoplights, traffic flows, and landscaping in the areas at the base of the Matanzas Bay Bridge, at the north end of Estero Island.
+County officials briefed Town Council on a couple occasions in 2020, with preliminary designs expected in the spring of 2021.
 Public hearings and the bidding process will follow, with construction expected to begin in 2022.

 Times Square Redesign

-The reFRESH waterlines program is a replacement of existing water mains with a new, more efficient water main system that began in 2014 and is ongoing in cooperation with Lee County and the Town.
-The reFRESH waterlines team is coordinating with Lee County Utilities to replace sanitary sewer in some areas of the project.
+The reFresh waterlines program is a replacement of existing water mains with a new and more efficient water main system that began in 2014 and is ongoing in cooperation with Lee County and the Town.
+The reFresh waterlines team is coordinating with Lee County Utilities to replace sanitary sewer in some areas of the project.